 We use novel data with a large sample of detailed rental and sales transactions for a panel of U.S. CBSAs to contribute to the growing literature that estimates and analyzes returns to property at granular levels.
 Our data permit us to estimate the rental price and for-sale value of most single-family housing at zip code levels within 21 U.S. CBSAs using hedonic methods.
-Hedonic methods enable us to focus on the how returns to holding the same observable structure vary across locations within a CBSA, thereby ameliorating concerns discussed in Halket et al. (2020) about selection across rentals and owner-occupied houses on unobserved maintenance costs.3
+Hedonic methods enable us to focus on the how returns to holding the same observable structure vary across locations within a CBSA, thereby ameliorating concerns discussed in Halket et al. (2020) about selection across rentals and owner-occupied houses on unobserved maintenance costs.2

 Our estimates reveal substantial variation in returns to owning the same structure across locations within a CBSA.
 The differences in returns across locations come predominantly from differences in the net yield.
-Simply put, a high average net rent-to-price ratio4 in a particular location within a CBSA relative to other locations within the CBSA predicts higher returns in that location relative to other locations in that CBSA (and not lower capital gains).
+Simply put, a high average net rent-to-price ratio3 in a particular location within a CBSA relative to other locations within the CBSA predicts higher returns in that location relative to other locations in that CBSA and not lower capital gains.

-Eisfeldt and Demers (2015) using different data and methods finds that yields and returns are correlated with pricing tiers; zip codes with lower housing prices tend to have higher returns.
-In this paper, we further show that a location's average yield and return are highly correlated with many of the location's ex-ante economic and demographic characteristics.
+Eisfeldt and Demers (2015) using different data and methods finds that yields and returns are correlated with pricing tiers within single-family rentals; zip codes with lower housing prices tend to have higher returns.
+Here, we build on their findings by using more granular rental data to estimate the returns to both rentals and owner-occupied housing4 and by showing that a location's average yield and return are highly correlated with many of the location's ex-ante economic and demographic characteristics.
 Within CBSAs, land yields and our demographic/economic factors are generally all statistically significantly correlated in the same direction.
 All 21 CBSAs in our sample have higher yields in areas with lower average credit scores and 13 (18) of the CBSAs have significantly higher yields in low-income (a higher share of black residents) zip codes.

 The relationship between ex-ante household credit scores and subsequent returns varies over our sample.
-During the housing boom prior to 2007, the yield spread from credit across locations within a CBSA narrowed considerably.
-During the housing bust, house prices tended to fall further in areas where low credit score households lived causing yields spreads to widen considerably in most CBSAs (since rents did not fall as much prices).
-In this period low credit areas predicted higher yields and thus higher future returns.
-This negative yield spread tended to narrow late in the recovery but remained negative throughout the rest of the sample.
+During the housing boom prior to 2007, the yield spread from credit across locations within a CBSA narrowed considerably, consistent with evidence in Lewellen and Williams (2021).
+During the subsequent housing bust, house prices tended to fall further in areas where low credit score households lived causing yields spreads to widen considerably in most CBSAs (since rents did not fall as much prices).
+In this period low credit areas